NickdevC/Film_Quiz/README.md

    ### Colour
 - After carrying out research by looking at both existing Code Institute projects, and websites with a similar level of functionality and interactivity, I decided that unobtrusive colours would fit my user's needs.
 The theory was that by creating a calm, pastel colour scheme, users would be more inclined to relax and enjoy the game; focussing all their attention on the content and the interactivity.
 - I used [Coolors](https://coolors.co/) to explore different colour schemes that best matched the above purpose and settled on [this](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578) palette.
 I felt the emerald greens and the light browns provided a subtle contrast and that they would provide interesting feedback to the user when used in conjunction with transformations and 'on-click' functions.
+- These colours were also used to create gradient effects that run throughout the website and help to create a sense of unique identity linked to the website.

    ![Navbar](documentation/website-screenshots/Coolors-quiz-scheme.png)

    ### Typography

-- [Google Fonts](https://fonts.google.com/) was used to source scripts that would be legible, link to the brand identity of the club, and also relate to the wider 'sporting world'.
+- [Google Fonts](https://fonts.google.com/) was used to source scripts that would be legible, evoke a sense of playfulness, and not detract from the user's ability to navigate the functionality of the website.
-- 'Babas Neue' was chosen for all headings, subheadings and the logo.
-The font is not only bold and dominant (much like the club), it also speaks to vintage sports clothing associated with basketball teams from the 20th century.
-In order to make this font even more impactful, I was able to apply an outline to the logo, making the text jump off the navigation bar.
+- 'Lobster Two' was chosen for all headings, subheadings, buttons and questions.
+The font is not only bold and eye-catching but, due to it's curving and flowing style, it also helps to evoke the 'playful' aspect that I hoped to promote to the user.
+In order to make this font even more impactful, I was able to apply a drop-shadow that was in-keeping with the overall colour palette.
-- 'Inter' was chosen for all remaining text elements.
+- 'Raleway' was chosen for all remaining text elements.
 It is simplistic in design, easily legible, and also does not detract from the impact of the attention-grabbing headings.

-   ### Imagery

-- The large hero image was chosen as it conveyed a sense of success for both potential and returning players.
-I also chose the image because it gives a sense of familiarity to the target audience of the website.
-- The three images on the home page were chosen as they not only conveyed a sense of action and pace, but also, in some cases reflected the colour scheme and brand identity of the club.

    ### Initial Wireframe Plans